emwap/stream-paper/paper.md

   remove duplicate loop variables.

-  Our measurements show that our new monadic representation consistently outperforms the functional representation by more than an order of magnitude.
+  Our measurements show that our new monadic representation consistently outperforms the functional representation by almost an order of magnitude.
 ---